Sennheiser TV Clear – crystal clear TV sound for the hearing impaired (AV review and soundbar update)

 As these are unique, we don’t have a baseline to rate them against.
 So 10/10!

-Design: Typical over-engineered Sennheiser design and very well made.
+- Design: This is a typical over-engineered Sennheiser design, but it is very well made.
 I like that you can buy extra buds for other users.
-Excellent comfort, and I like the ‘wings’.
+It offers excellent comfort, and I like the ‘wings’.
 The touch controls are a little slow.

 Final Comment: Apart from the soundbar issue, these are excellent for podcasts, video/audio conferences, hands-free calls and music (at lower clarity levels).